 With Fusion Pro, you can add additional NAT configurations for scenarios in which a virtual machine shares the IP address and MAC address of your Mac.

 By default, Fusion provides one Share with my Mac configuration that uses NAT.
-You can add additional NAT configurations to perform actions such as turning off the DHCP service or using a subnet IP or subnet mask other than the default.
+You can add additional NAT configurations to perform actions such as turning off the DHCP service or using a non-default subnet IP or subnet mask.

 - Select Network. and click

-- Click the lock icon, type the administrator password, and click OK.
+- Click the lock icon, enter the administrator password, and click OK.

 - Click the plus sign (+) under the list of networks.